jonathanmtran/phpVana/README.md

 # phpVana

-A web-based Vana manager created by Jonathan of RandomlyPoked.com This project was taken over by Diamondo25.
+A web-based Vana manager created by Jonathan of RandomlyPoked.com (17 June 2008 - 19 July 2009)
+This project was taken over by Diamondo25.

 # Set Up